-ONCA has joined a coalition of hundreds of UK arts and culture institutions and individuals who have declared a Climate and Ecological Emergency.
+Since April 2019, ONCA has been part of a coalition of hundreds of UK arts and culture institutions and individuals who have declared a Climate and Ecological Emergency.

 About Culture Declares Emergency

-Culture Declares Emergency is a growing community of creative practitioners and organisations concerned about the dire state of our living planet.
-Since launching in April, almost 400 individuals and organisations have ‘declared’ emergency as part of a movement demanding systemic change to support life on Earth.
+Culture Declares Emergency is a growing community of creative practitioners and organisations concerned about the grievous harms faced by the living planet.
+Hundreds of individuals and organisations have ‘declared’ emergency as part of a movement demanding systemic change to support life on Earth.

 In recognition of the science of climate change and of the devastating climate-related impacts of extractive capitalism on human lives, biodiversity and ecosystems around the world, ONCA declares a climate and ecological emergency.
 We pledge to work with and support our community and local government in tackling this emergency, and we call on others to do the same.
 These are our intentions: